eshan1347/LSTM_sportsCommentary/README.md

   Probs-->Output;
 ```
 Various techniques like Gradient Scaling, Gradient Checkpointing, Gradient Clipping , Half-Precision Float etc have been tried and implemented inorder to increase the efficiency.
-Text has been embedded on a word level here rather than on a character level because the model was going to use minimal amount of data and training loops.The model will perform significantly better if trained
+Text has been embedded on a word level here rather than on a character level because the model was going to use minimal amount of data and training loops.The model will perform significantly better if
-on characters and more learning.
+trained on characters and more learning.
 Pre-trained word embeddding like Word2vec from gensim has been tried but the embedding layers from torch.nn with learnable parameters perform better.
-Use of Linear layers has been
+Use of
-minimised inorder to simplify the model but the additional parameters will help in learning.
+Linear layers has been minimised inorder to simplify the model but the additional parameters will help in learning.

 ## Setup
 To run the project:

 1.Install Python dependencies:
 `pip install torch pandas numpy scikit-learn pathlib`

 2.Clone the repository:
 `git clone https://github.com/eshan1347/LSTM_sportsCommentary`

 3.Download the dataset:

 4.Train the model:
 `python seq2seqTrain.py -bs batch_size -lr learning_rate -e epochs -ev evaluation_epochs`

 5.Run the model
 `python app.py`

 ## Preprocessing
 The dataset used is huge with dimensions: (941009, 22).
 Only 20000 entries and 9 features were utilised for the model.
 This was done based on whether the features were relevent and missing values.
-The features
+The
-selected have no null values.
+features selected have no null values.
 The numerical values were converted into strings based on their class names and what they denoted.
 Then they were mapped to integers through a dictionary.
-A combined vocabulary is
+A combined
-created using all the unique words present in X and Y and then data is encoded and converted into tensors
+vocabulary is created using all the unique words present in X and Y and then data is encoded and converted into tensors

 ## Training
 A typical PyTorch training loop is ran with AdamW optimizer and a Cross-Entropy Loss function .
-Various other optmizers and loss functions have been tried and tested including uncomman ones like Hessian-Free etc
+Various other optmizers and loss functions have been tried and tested including uncomman ones like Hessian-Free
-,But these are best suited.
-Inorder to view the various different approaches (Atleast a dozen !) taken inorder to maximize the learning, take a look at the LSTM_sportsComm.ipynb notebook provided.
+etc,But these are best suited.
+Inorder to view the various different approaches (Atleast a dozen !) taken inorder to maximize the learning, take a look at the LSTM_sportsComm.ipynb notebook provided.This
-This notebook serves as a reminder of the various time, effort and strategies utilized while working on this project.
+notebook serves as a reminder of the various time, effort and strategies utilized while working on this project.

 ## Results
 The model runs as expected and I achieved these loss values: